Arctic Fox Facts For Kids

 At times of food scarcity, the Arctic fox might also eat its own feces, but this does not happen often.

-Arctic foxes usually live for about four years in the wild, but they can live for more than 13 years in captivity.
+Arctic foxes usually live for about four years in the wild but can live for more than 13 years in captivity.

 Also Read: Arctic Wolf Facts